bashirafarhin/keeper/README.md

 #### **Create a note**

 **POST /user/addNote**
-Requires token in the header for authorization
+- Requires token in the header for authorization
-Adds a new note.

 **Request:**